oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 Faster investigations – chain describe ➡️ sample ➡️ generate SQL ➡️ summarize in seconds.

-Less glue code – one protocol to connect Oracle Database 23ai, OCI Generative AI, and future systems.
+Less glue code – one protocol to connect Oracle AI Database, OCI Generative AI, and future systems.

 Safer-by-default – tools can be read-only, whitelisted, and audited.